libAtoms/QUIP/Tools/quippy/doc/adaptive-qmmm-step2.rst

    from qlab import *
    view("traj.nc", fortran_indexing=False)

-As we saw in :ref:`earlier <latticeconstant>`, this will open an AtomEye viewer window containing a visual representation of your crack system (as before ``fortran_indexing=False`` is used to number the atoms starting from zero).
+As we saw :ref:`earlier <latticeconstant>`, this will open an AtomEye viewer window containing a visual representation of your crack system (as before ``fortran_indexing=False`` is used to number the atoms starting from zero).
 You can use the `Insert` and `Delete` keys to move forwards or backwards through the